Frequently Asked Questions (FAQ)

 Q13.
 What happens when my annual subscription expires?

 Q14.
-What if reach my annual match limit?
+What if we reach the annual match limit?

 Q15.
-How can I add an additional database?
+How can I add an additional database for my juniors or women's teams?

 Q17.
-I am running the old PC-based software and I am concerned that it is no longer supported.
+I am still running the old PC-based software.
 How can I move my stats online?

-Cricket Statz (online) has a historical data manager function that will allow you to enter summary stats for your historical data.
-Running the complete player summary report in the old PC software will give you this summary data.
-See the Managing Historical Data guide for details.
-Note that, after more than 5 years of operation, the old database migration service ended on the 5th May 2023 and is no longer available.
+Cricket Statz has a historical data manager function that will allow you to enter/import player summary stats from your pre-existing stats data.
+It can be accessed via Setup/History.
+Exporting the Complete Player Summary report in the old PC software to a spreadsheet will give you this player summary data.
+See the Managing Historical Data guide for details on how to import it.
+Note that after more than 5 years of operation, the PC-software database migration service ended in 2023 and is no longer available.

 Q18.
 How does the MVP points system work?